luukschipperheyn/portfolio-netlify/src/content/about.md

 I am Luuk Schipperheijn, a Rotterdam-based creative developer with a broad range of experience encompassing front-end, back-end, and various programming languages and frameworks.
-Comfortable working on diverse project types, from mobile and web applications to desktop solutions, prototpes and production environments.
+Comfortable working on diverse project types, from mobile and web applications to desktop solutions, prototypes and production environments.
 Experienced in both solo and team settings, with a particular focus on contributing to the design process.